 Welcome to Baja!
 We are excited to have you join us.
 We encourage you to fly in early and enhance your vacation with additional adventures.
-There is so much to do from hotel stay to adventures out of La Paz, sea kayaking, scuba diving, complimentary whale watching, guided overlanding and sailing.
+There is so much to do from hotel stay to adventures out of La Paz, swimming with whale sharks, sea kayaking, scuba diving, complimentary whale watching, guided overlanding and sailing.
 SJD Los Cabos is the best gateway airport and it's important to fly in at least one day early.
 Our concierges will be on standby to assist with transfers and hotel stay.

 Please note: You can avoid our check-in procedures simply by using the convenient online pre-trip information link before you leave home.
 If it's easier, give us a call or email and we will help fill in the required information and any special requests.
-Or if you prefer to check-in, please be sure to come by SeeCreatures the day before your transfer to La Paz.
+Or if you prefer to check-in, please be sure to come by SeeCreatures the day before your early morning departure for camp.